jruillier/smartconstraints/README.md

 processor that collects validation constraints from your entities and generates corresponding composed constraints annotations.
-You can then use them easily in your DTOs.
+Then, they can easily be used on your DTO's properties.

 SmartConstraints is a Work In Progress.